Blog

 He was the most selfless person I knew.
 He would always lend a helping hand and be there for anyone that needed him.
 He opened his doors to friends and family that needed a place to stay and would give a stranger the shirt off his back.
 He always wanted to be an organ donor.
 Although our hearts are broken; my family and I are extremely thankful to Miracles in Sight!
 Thank you for giving him the opportunity to donate his corneas and help another person in need.

-Donor Family Story: Etta Carroll
+Donor Family Story: David Glover

 Donor Family Story: Francisco “Paco” Rodriguez